WHY IS BULGUKSA TEMPLE SO FAMOUS? IS IT WORTH VISITING BULGUKSA? WHAT TO SEE AT BULGUKSA TEMPLE NEAR GYEONGJU?

 If you have been following our blog and other posts about Korea, you know that we also recommend Temple Stay experience in Korea.
 Temple Stay program allows you to sleep at the temple and live the life of the Monks for a day or 2.

 It is a unique experience in Korea which is worth trying if you are visiting the country.
-Here you can find more information about Bulguksa Temple Stay program.
+Here you can find more information about the Bulguksa Temple Stay program.

-Combining your visit with Seokguram Cave
+Combine your visit with Seokguram Cave

 If you visit Bulguksa Temple, most people will combine it with Seokguram Cave.
+Which is an absolute must too!

 History of Seokguram Cave